-The estimated fair value of the equity settled RSUs granted during the year ended December 31, 2021 was CAD\$580,000 (December 31, 2021: \$nil) and will be recognized as an expense over the vesting period of the RSUs.
+The estimated fair value of the equity settled RSUs granted as of December 31, 2022, was CAD\$691,394 (December 31, 2021 - CAD\$580,000) and will be recognized as an expense over the vesting period of the RSUs.
 The fair value of the equity settled RSUs as at the grant date was determined with reference to the market value of the common shares of the Company at the grant date.